enaran74/RMS-Booking-Chart-Defragmenter/README.md

 ## ⚙️ Configuration

 ### **Required Configuration**

-Edit `.env` file with your RMS credentials:
+Edit `.env` file with your RMS credentials (shared by web and CLI):

 ```bash
 # RMS API Credentials (REQUIRED)